By Chris Forde, VP, Enterprise Architecture & General Manager, Asia Pacific Region, The Open Group

 A case for open standards

-The model for designing open standards that The Open Group has created and developed over the past 25 years is a great example of how and why working with industry peers—competitors or not—to create common assets that can be used across industries and organizations actually does work and does add value with practical results.
+The model for designing open standards that The Open Group has created and developed over the past 25 years is a great example of how and why working with industry peers—competitors or not—to create common assets that can be used across industries and organizations actually does work and adds value with practical results.
 All of this is developed and delivered within a customer oriented, vendor- and technology-neutral position.

 As outlined above not all enterprises or industries are used to the type of “co-opetition” (a combination of the words “cooperation” and “competition”) that has characterized the tech industry for years.
 In the technology industry, it has been fairly common for companies to partner with their competition to create new solutions in one area, while they may have directly competing products in another area.